-- The candidate will be able to describe the needed characteristics that will promote the learning and growth of all students and the success of all staff by using best practices and current research to cultivate a shared vision that has a positive impact on teaching, learning and student learning outcomes. - The candidate will be able analyze, describe and create action plans that are appropriate to facilitate the learning and growth of all students and the success of all staff by ensuring a safe, efficient, and effective learning environment. - The candidate will be able to determine and list needed resources to implement appropriate curriculum, staffing and scheduling. - The candidate will be able to outline the characteristics and best practices that are needed to facilitate and maintain successful and sustained partnerships with families, community organizations, and other stakeholders that support the mission of the school, district and having a positive outcome on PK-12 learning. - The candidate will be able to plan, demonstrate and assess school and district level programs to facilitate and sustain success for all students by creating a nurturing and positive school culture of reflective practice, high expectations, and continuous learning for staff.
+- The candidate will be able to analyze school programs, appraise needs and select needed resources to implement appropriate curricula, staffing, and scheduling. - The candidate will be able to identify characteristics and best practices that are needed to create and maintain successful and sustained partnerships with families, community organizations, and education stakeholders that support the mission of the school, district and having a positive outcome on PK-12 learning. - The candidate will be able to formulate, produce and assess school and district level programs to facilitate and sustain success for all students by creating a nurturing and positive school culture of reflective practice, high expectations, and continuous learning for staff.